wkiyola/311_wk5_both_api_hackathon/README.md

 10. You should see 6 tables under this database.
 There are over 2 million records among those two tables

 11. Start tinkering with the data via SELECT statements to get familiar with it.
 We will use this data with our API

+## Creating APIs

+Let's get started...

+### STEPS

+#### 1. Initialize your project

+* In this folder run `npm init`.
+Accept all the defaults (press enter a bunch of times)

+* You should now have a `package.json` file

+* Npm install the following packages: `express body-parser nodemon mysql`

+* You should now have a `package-lock.json` file and a `node_modules` folder

+* Create an `index.js` file and type `console.log('testing')` on the first line

+* Open the package.json file and add a new `start` script.
+The value should be `nodemon ./index.js`

+* Type `npm start` in the terminal.
+Did you see the log?

+* Change the work "testing" to "re-testing".
+Did it re-load with the new log?

+* Setup is complete

+* Stop and commit/push work.
+Everyone else pull the updated code

+#### 2. Basic Express

+* Remove the "console.log" from the index.js file

+* On the first line, import express: `const express = require('express')`

+* Initialize the app on the second line: `const app = express()`

+* Have the app listen on port 4001

+* Re-run the `npm start` command if necessary.. is the app running?

+* Navigate to `http://localhost:4001` in the browser to check if the app is running

+* Before the "app.listen", add a default GET route and `res.send` the text: "Welcome to our API"

+* Congratulations, we have a server running

+#### 3. Express routes - BEGINNING

+* Create a new folder called `routes`

+* In the routes folder, create a new file called `employees.js`

+* Create a router and make GET routes for `/, /:id, firstname/:first_name`

+* For right now, use `res.send` to send back the text "getting employees..." for each route.
+We will update this later

+* Export the router and import it into the `index.js` file.
+Use it with the prefix of "employees" so that each route above starts with "employees"

+#### 4. Express controllers - BEGINNING

+* Create a new folder called `controllers`

+* In the controllers folder, create a new file called `employees.js`

+* Create the following functions `getEmployees, getEmployeesById, getEmployeesByFirstName`

+* Move the logic (everything after the route path) from the employees router into these functions

+* Export these functions: `module.exports = { getEmployees, getEmployeesById, getEmployeesByFirstName }`

+* Import these functions back into the employees router and use them `router.get('/:id', controller.getEmployeesById)`

+* Everything should have stayed the same.
+If you navigate to `http://localhost:4001/employees/5` you should see the text "getting employees..."

+#### 5. Hooking up MySQL

+* Create a new folder called `mysql`

+* In the mysql folder, create a new file called `connection.js`

+* Import `mysql` at the top of the file

+* Create a function (_singleton_) that creates a connection pool (if it doesn't already exist) and returns it.
+Export this function
+  * Remember to use the appropriate credentials from the ONE database we are currently sharing and make sure the "database" field in the connection pool is set to "employees"

+* Import the previous function into whichever file needs it.
+This will usually be the controller.
+You will import this connection as `pool` and use `pool.query` to query the database.
+Remember that the first argument to this function is a SELECT statement and the second argument is a callback with `(err, results)` parameters

+* If at any point (in any file) we find an `err` when using `pool.query`, return a 500 status code and the text, "something went wrong"

+#### 6. Employees controller - CONTINUED

+* Import the `pool` function from `mysql/connection` at the top of the file (controllers/employees.js).
+Additionally import the general `mysql` package

+* Update the `getEmployees` function so that it calls the database, __selecting all fields from the employees table but limiting the results to 50__.
+Use `res.json` to return the results to the user

+* Update the `getEmployeesById` function so that it calls the database, __selecting all fields from the employees table where the emp_no matches the id query parameter__.
+The should return one result.
+Use `res.json` to return the result to the user

+* Update the `getEmployeesByFirstName` function so that it calls the database, __selecting all fields from the employees table where the first_name matches the first_name query parameter__.
+The could return multiple results.
+Use `res.json` to return the results to the user

+#### Salaries and Departments

+* Repeat steps 3-6 to create three more routes tying employee information to their current salaries or departments.
+New routes, controllers and queries will need to be created.
+You are free to collaboratively name these routes/controller functions anything you wish.

+#### QA

+All routes should be returning data from the database visibile through either the browser or Postman.

+## Summary

+When complete, there should be a fully functioning API integrated with an external MySQL database.
+This is most of the work required to create an API.
+Congratulations!